kitze/tired-of-webdev/README.md

 Some reasons why I'm tired of webdev.
+Please don't add your reasons, I have enough already.
-If you think something is fixable, please open a PR and tell me how.
+If you think there's a fix for something, please open a PR and tell me how.
 Thank you.

 ## WebStorm
 ### Imports